 Cutting the Spades

-A behind-the-scenes demonstration that allows the audience to see how the magician practices and warms up for his performances.
-The thirteen spades are produced in order from Ace to King from a thoroughly shuffled deck of cards, using a different and progressively more impressive revelation each time.
-The routine concludes with a kicker no one will see coming.
+A behind-the-scenes demonstration that allows the audience to see how the magician warms up for a performance.
+The thirteen Spades are produced in order from Ace to King from a thoroughly shuffled deck of cards, using a different and progressively more impressive revelation each time.
+The routine concludes with a kicker that no one will see coming.

 In-The-Hands Open Prediction (IHOP) Revisited